-As a prosecutor, he led the team that founded the nation’s first rural Drug Court.
-Ken Wallentine served as Chief Deputy County Attorney and has served several times on the adjunct faculty of the National Advocacy Center at the University of South Carolina.
+As a prosecutor, he led the team that founded the nation’s first rural Drug Court in 1998.
+Ken Wallentine served as Chief Deputy County Attorney and served several times on the adjunct faculty of the National Advocacy Center at the University of South Carolina.
 His prosecution responsibilities included sex crimes against children, violent crimes and homicides.
 He has served as the Special Prosecutor in a number of challenging cases, including the murder of a fellow chief of police.

 Chief Wallentine was a founding member of the Utah Law Enforcement Memorial Foundation.
 He is the past-President of the Utah Peace Officers Association.
 He is a featured writer in law enforcement journals.
-He is the editor of the national criminal procedure newsletter, Xiphos, and a regular columnist for PoliceOne.com.
+He is the editor of the national criminal procedure newsletter, Xiphos, and a regular columnist for PoliceOne.com and Police Chief.

 Ken’s deskbook on criminal procedure,Street Legal: A Guide for Police, Prosecutors & Defenders, was published by the American Bar Association Publishing Company and is widely used in law schools and criminal justice programs.
-His most recent book,The K9 Officer’s Legal Handbook, 2nd Ed., was published by LexisNexis.
+His most recent book The K9 Officer’s Legal Handbook, 2nd Ed., was published by LexisNexis.